akuklev/akuklev/what-are-types.md

 1) Whenever you have two expressions of type `Nat`, you can plug them together with a `+` inbetween to obtain another expression of the type `Nat`.
 2) Whenever you have an expression of the type `Function<X, Y>` for some typex `X` and `Y`, and an expression of the type `X`, you can plug them together to obtain an expression of the type `Y`.

-These are grammar rules, they tell nothing about meaning (computational meaning or meaning of any other sort) of those expressions, they merely describe how expressions are allowed to be plugged together.
+These are grammar rules, they tell nothing about intended meaning of those expressions, they merely describe how terms are allowed to be plugged together.
 In particular, grammar rules cannot be conditional on something which would require inspecting constituents themselves rather than their types.
 Consider the following non-example:
 ```
  p : Real   q : Real
 –––––––––––––––––––——
     p / q : Real
 ```

 If `/` is to be interpreted as division, this rule rules out interpreting `Real` as the type of real numbers.
-Since no condition like `q ≠ 0` can be imposed on constituents, the only way to rectify this rule is to introduce a new type `PReal` (projectively extended real numbers) containing additional value for the division by zero case.
+Since no condition like `q ≠ 0` can be imposed on constituents, the only way to rectify this rule is to introduce a new type `PReal` (projectively extended real numbers) containing additional value for the division-by-zero case.

-Types as used in programming began in in 1950s: type declarations were used by compilers to find out what registers/how many memory cells to use for which variables, and which operations are permitted.
-The second usage seemingly coincides with mathematical usage of types, but in practice programming language designers treat typing rules as somewhat vague declarations of intent and do not object to declarations like `div(x : Real, y : Real) : Real` (our non-example above).
+Types as used in programming began in 1950s: type declarations were used by compilers to find out which registers or how many memory cells to use for respective variables, and which operations are permitted.
+The second usage seemingly coincides with mathematical usage of types, but in practice programming language designers used to treat typing rules as somewhat vague declarations of intent without objecting to declarations like `divide(x : Real, y : Real) : Real` (the non-example above).

-In a low level programming language, all variables are bit strings of fixed length under the hood, thus it is sufficient to have a fixed finite number of built-in types directly corresponding to the hardware architecture of underlying systems, say `byte`, `int16`, `int32`, `real32`, `real64` and `pointer`.
-One can also have a high level programming language with a finite type system, the example being Perl: there, the type of the variable is declared by a single-character sigil prefixing the variable name.
-There are `$scalars`, `@lists`, `%hashes`, `&routines` and `*globs`.

-Languages with infinite collection of types quickly emerged as low level languages evolved.
-They either had type formers (= built-in types with compile-time parameters) or extensible type systems where one can define entirely new types.
+Since, all variables in a low level programming language are bit strings of fixed length under the hood, minimalistic type systems have had a fixed finite number of built-in types directly corresponding to the hardware architecture of underlying systems, say `byte`, `int16`, `int32`, `real32`, `real64` and `pointer`.
+Yet as low level languages evolved, non-trivial type systems quickly emerged.
+There are two ways a type system can grow beyond a finite number of types: it either has to have type formers (= built-in types with compile-time parameters) or be extensible, so one can define entirely new types inside the program.
 Algol W (1966) already had both:
 * types with compile-time parameters:
 * * arrays of fixed length `n` and fixed element type `T` (`Array<T, n>` in C++-esque notation) in Algol 60
 * * pointers annotated by the type of variable they point to (`Pointer<T>` in C++-esque notation) in Algol W
 * user-defined types for typed records (also known as structures).

-Modern statically typed mainstream languages straightforwardly extend type system of Algol W allowing for both domain-specific data types (say, `Date` or `Color`) and custom data structures like `List<SomeType>`, `BinaryTree<SomeType>`, `Collection<SomeType>` and `Map<KeyType, ValueType>`.
+Modern statically typed mainstream languages straightforwardly extend type system of Algol W allowing for domain-specific data types (say, `Date` or `Color`) and custom data structures like `List<SomeType>`, `BinaryTree<SomeType>`, `Collection<SomeType>` and `Map<KeyType, ValueType>`.

 § What's wrong with Java-like type systems?